Skip to main content

-Do California landlords have to accept Section 8 vouchers?
 California implemented a new law at the beginning of 2020 that forbids property owners from rejecting applicants on the basis of their using Section 8 housing vouchers as an income source.
-Rental property owners cannot discriminate against those using housing vouchers.
+The message was clear–rental property owners cannot discriminate against those using housing vouchers.

 Equivalent laws previously existed in certain California cities, but it is now the law statewide.